-In our digital age, with hundreds of runs stored on your Garmin (all of which are searchable and dissectible on Strava in a dozen different ways), the good ol’ fashioned running journal – completed in pen and paper – may seem a little antiquated.
+In our digital age, with hundreds of runs stored on your Garmin (all of which are searchable and dissectible in a dozen different ways), the good ol’ fashioned running journal – completed in pen and paper – may seem a little antiquated.

 What good can a pen and paper do that the newest and slickest technology can’t?

 I’ll admit right out the gate, I’m a bit biased.

 I love great stationary and a pen that writes just so.
 I’ve been known to walk the aisles at Staples, checking out the new pens.

 I journal regularly and have a fairly robust weekly review process for my (non-running) life where I consider my professional goals, my to-do lists and the progress I am making towards my goals, based on David Allen’s Getting Things Done methodology, which I’ve modified to suit my needs and my temperament.

 But for the longest time, my running didn’t interact with those habits.

 I kept track of my runs with my Garmin or on Strava, but once I viewed the basic run stats, I rarely would consider that run again.